The Sortie Made by the Garrison of Gibraltar

 The Sortie Made by the Garrison of Gibraltar (also called The Sortie made by the Garrison of Gibraltar in the Morning of the 27 November 1781) is a 1789 oil-on-canvas painting by American artist John Trumbull.
-The painting shows a key point in Gibraltar's history when the Great Siege of Gibraltar was undertaken by the Spanish against the British at Gibraltar in November 1781.
+The painting shows a key point in Gibraltar's history when the British garrison was under siege by the Spanish in November 1781.
 The Spanish officer Don Jose de Barboza is being given respect as he lies dying.
-Although left behind by his own retreating troops, he still unsuccessfully attacked the British troops with chivalry.
+Although left behind by his own fleeing troops, he charged the British troops alone.

 Background

-The painting is based on a historic battle that took place in Gibraltar on 27 November 1781.
-The Great Siege of Gibraltar was an unsuccessful attempt by Spain and France to capture Gibraltar from the British during the War of American Independence.
+The painting depicts a sortie carried out by defending British forces on 27 November 1781 during the Great Siege of Gibraltar, which took place during the American War of Independence.
+Spain declared war on Great Britain on 16 June 1779 and began besieging Gibraltar on 24 June.
+In November 1781 the British defenders were informed by Spanish deserters that the besiegers were planning a massive human wave attack and on 27 November 2,534 British and Hanoverian troops, divided into three columns of between 700 and 800 men each, launched a surprise sortie against the Spanish lines.
+The attackers captured all forward Spanish positions and destroyed all the siege works and ammunition they found in addition to spiking all the artillery they came across.
+In exchange for losses of only two men killed and 25 wounded, the British inflicted over 100 casualties and destroyed 14 months of work.
+Despite receiving French assistance in early 1782 the Spanish were unable to capture Gibraltar and the siege ended on 7 February 1783.